T-racey/100-days-of-code/log.md

 ### Day 18: March 18th 2023
 **Today's Progress:**

-Today I spent the day reviewing the entire weeks teachings fron School of Code and testing myself at the console.
+Today I spent the day reviewing the entire weeks teachings from School of Code and testing myself at the console.

 I re-capped the following: